LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 > The documentation for this system is currently under construction.
 We apologize for any inconvenience this may cause.
 Please
 > contact us if there's any information you need that is not currently documented.

+Before you start, make sure you have read the section [Planning before installation](../index.md#planning).

 To install your own instance of [Amplia](../../index.md) on Windows Server, follow the steps on this article.
 For other platforms, [click here](../index.md).

 ## Database operation mode